Federal Way short-track speedskater Corinne Stoddard crashes out of debut Olympic race

 BEIJING – Corinne Stoddard overcame plenty of recent adversity to realize her dream of competing in short-track speedskating in the Winter Olympics.
 Concerns over the omicron variant, political tension with host nation China and strict testing protocols has made just arriving in Beijing and meeting health requirements to compete an achievement for U.S. athletes.

-But the 20-year-old Federal Way native had a forgetful Olympic debut on Saturday, failing to finish her 500-meter preliminary heat after losing her balance and crashing on the third of 4 1/2 laps.
+But the 20-year-old Federal Way native had a forgettable Olympic debut on Saturday, failing to finish her 500-meter preliminary heat after losing her balance and crashing on the third of 4 1/2 laps.

 Before she fell, Stoddard looked in position to qualify for Monday’s quarterfinals in the fifth of eight event heats.
 With just two laps to go in the sprint event, the Pattison’s West product raced just a couple feet behind China’s Yuting Zhang and leader Arianna Fontana of Italy.